Paul McBeth

 McBeth turned pro in 2008.
-His career earnings are $652,124.09 (as of September 2022).
+His career earnings are $867,097.09 (as of October 2025).
 He proposed to Hannah Croke in April 2017 and got married in December 2018.

+In 2021, Paul McBeth founded the Paul McBeth Foundation, a non-profit organization dedicated to bringing the sport of disc golf to underserved communities around the world.

 Professional career

 Although he played his first professional event in 2006, McBeth's professional career began in 2008, when he played in 29 professional events, netting $11,852.50 in winnings and earning the PDGA Male Rookie of the Year Award.
 Along with his six World titles, McBeth has received the PDGA Male Player of the year three times (2013, 2014, 2015).
 On October 8, 2019 McBeth held a PDGA rating of 1060 which, at the time, was the highest rating ever achieved by a professional disc golfer.
 This was exceeded on March 13, 2020, when he was rated 1061.

 2014 season

 During McBeth's 2014 campaign, he competed in 25 tournaments which netted him $40,907.
 Of the 25 tournaments he competed in, McBeth won 15, placed 2nd in 5, and 3rd in 3.
 McBeth's worst finish of the year was 6th place, which happened twice.
 He took home many key trophies and topped it off with a World Championship.

 In the Memorial Championship, a National Tour event, McBeth bested Johne McCray by 4 strokes after coming into the final round tied.
 His final round performance netted him $4,000.

-McBeth also took down two majors.
-First, McBeth was able to net himself $4,412 and the win in the European Masters by shooting the hot round of -12.
-Due to his heroic final round, McBeth was able to beat second place finisher Karl Johan Nybo by 4 strokes.
+McBeth also won two majors.
+First, McBeth was able to net himself $4,412 and a victory in the European Masters by shooting a final round, tournament-best score of -12, giving him the win over second place finisher Karl Johan Nybo by 4 strokes.

 The second major McBeth won during the 2014 season was the coveted PDGA World Championship.
-McBeth contributed to one of the most exciting World Championships in recent memory.
 He and Ricky Wysocki were tied after the final hole resulting in a sudden-death playoff.
-The playoff would go to five holes as the two elites would battle it out.
-McBeth ended up taking home the World Championship and the $5,000 prize that came with it.
+The playoff would eventually go to five holes before McBeth ultimately took home the World Championship and the $5,000 prize that came with it.